Galina Blankenship

 The kids ate the ice-cream.

-The core of the English sentence is, therefore, uninterrupted, and nothing should disrupt this core.
+The core of the English sentence is, therefore, syntactically uninterrupted.
 There are no gaps within the core of the canonical English sentence.

 In the head-final Turkish, however, the structure of the canonical sentence is non-linear and non-symmetrical.
 More importantly, it has a gap at its heart (shown with an ellipsis points [...] below):